George Washington Inaugural Bible: Other inaugurations and appearances

 The Bible has since been used for the inaugurations of Warren G. Harding in 1921, Dwight D. Eisenhower in 1953, Jimmy Carter in 1977, and George H. W. Bush, whose 1989 inauguration was in the bicentennial year of Washington's.
 The Bible was also intended to be used for the first inauguration of George W. Bush, but heavy rain didn't allow it.
 However, the Bible was present in the Capitol Building in the care of three freemasons of St. John's Lodge, in case the weather got better.

-In addition to its duties, the Bible has been used in the funeral processions of Presidents Washington and Abraham Lincoln.
-The Bible has also been used at the center-stone laying of the U.S. Capitol, the dedication of the Washington Monument, the centennials of the cornerstone laying of the White House, U.S. Capitol, and the Statue of Liberty, the 1964 World's Fair as well as the launching of the aircraft carrier USS George Washington.
+In addition to its duties, the Bible has been used in the funeral processions of Presidents Washington in 1799 and Abraham Lincoln in 1865.
+The Bible has also been used at the dedication of the Washington Monument in 1885.
+It was used to open the 1964 World's Fair as well as the launching of the aircraft carrier USS George Washington.

 It has also been used at cornerstone ceremonies for Masonic temples in Boston in 1867, Philadelphia in 1869.

 In recent years, it has been displayed in New York at the Federal Hall National Memorial, located on the site of Washington's inauguration, and the New York Historical Society, and in Washington, D.C. at the Smithsonian and the United States Capitol Visitor Center.